Austin McGuigan, Director

 The Permit Specialist will review your project in the form of a Site Plan Review to make sure it complies with the Polk County Zoning Ordinance for things such as: use of the structure, required setbacks, projects within the floodplain, projects within or near significant resources and wetlands, height and story requirements, and other development standards.
 The Permit Specialist will also verify that all other required documents and permits have been submitted prior to approving the Site Plan Review such as: Water Availability Statements, Septic Permits, Access Permits, Easements, School Excise Tax Information and Urban Growth Boundary city reviews.
 You will be contacted by the Permit Specialist if additional information is required in order to complete the Site Plan Review.

-Once your plans have been approved by the plans examiner and the Site Plan Review is approved by the Permit Specialist, the Building Technician will verify if additional information is needed such as: signed Plumbing Permit application(s) and address assignment.
+Once your plans have been approved by the plans examiner and the Site Plan Review is approved by the Permit Specialist, we will verify if additional information is needed such as: signed Plumbing Permit application(s) and address assignment.

 The permit holder shall be deemed the person or firm that is authorized to make all decisions regarding the permit, including permit information, notices, cancelation, transfer, extensions or refunds.